Lancia Prisma: Second series (1986–1989)

-In June 1987 the 4WD was updated and rechristened Prisma integrale; it came with standard two-tone paintwork in a choice of three tone on tone combinations, a matching Alcantara interior, and a drop in price from the 4WD — at least in the home market where prices were cut by 10 percent.
+In June 1987 the 4WD was updated and rechristened Prisma integrale; it came with optional two-tone paintwork in a choice of three tone on tone combinations, a matching Alcantara interior, and a drop in price from the 4WD — at least in the home market where prices were cut by 10 percent.

 The last update for the Prisma was the introduction of the eighth model in the range, the upmarket Prisma 1.5 LX, in March 1988.
 The LX trim added metallic paint, checked cloth interior with beige carpeting and convenience equipment.
+LX trim is available for the 1600 and 1.6 i.e. on different market in EU (Germany, Switzerland, France etc) with rear electric windows, headlight wiper, headlight beam adjuster.

 Total production number of the Prisma was 386,697 cars.
 The successor of the Prisma, the Lancia Dedra, was unveiled in early 1989, with sales commencing in May; production of the Prisma ended in 1989.

 Four-wheel-drive system

 Lancia's permanent four-wheel-drive system was based on three differentials.

 An epicyclic gear train served as centre differential, splitting the torque between the front and rear axle according to a fixed predetermined ratio—56% front/44% rear on the Prisma 4WD.
 The ring gear of the epicyclic differential meshed with the gearbox output shaft, its sun gear transmitted torque the front open differential, and its planet carrier, through a pair of bevel gears and a three-piece drive shaft, to the rear differential.
 A Ferguson coupling controlled the centre differential, preventing excessive relative slippage of the two axles.
 The epicyclic differential, the Ferguson coupling and the front differential were mounted coaxially in a single transverse unit just behind the engine.

 In place of the complex Torsen rear differential of the Delta HF 4WD, the Prisma 4WD had a simpler "open" type one, with differential lock—useful at low speeds in low grip conditions—controlled by the driver via a switch on the dashboard.

 This difference reflected the different goals of the two systems and the destination of the two vehicles: the Delta HF was designed for sport driving, the Prisma for all-conditions safe driving.